 If your budget is tight and you just want a quick fix, curtains, blinds, high-quality acoustic foam, carbon panels, or window caulking are all fast, affordable methods to reduce noise.

 If you want a more dependable and effective solution, we recommend professionally installed window inserts or storm windows, or replacing your windows altogether.
 These methods are more likely to block out the noise of traffic and other distractions.
-Check out our top recommendations for window replacement companies if you want to invest in new windows, or review our guide to cheap window replacement companies to keep costs low.
+Check out our top recommendations for the highest-rated window replacement companies if you want to invest in new windows, or review our guide to cheap window replacement companies to keep costs low.

 Get Estimates from Window Experts in Your Area